-- The fact that a child or a young person may be LGBT is not in itself an inherent risk factor for harm, however, Blean Primary School recognises that children who are LGBT or are perceived by other children to be LGBT (whether they are or not) can be targeted by other children or others within the wider community. - Blean Primary School recognises risks can be compounded where children who are LGBT lack a trusted adult with whom they can be open.
-LGBT is included within our Relationships Education/ Relationship and Sex Education and Health Education curriculum, and our staff will endeavour to reduce the additional barriers faced and provide a safe space for children to speak out or share any concerns.
+• The fact that a child or a young person may be LGBT is not in itself an inherent risk factor for harm, however, Herne Bay Junior School recognises that children who are LGBT or are perceived by other children to be LGBT (whether they are or not) can be targeted by other children or others within the wider community.

+- When supporting a trans or gender questioning child, the school will consider the broad range of their individual needs, in partnership with the child's parents (other than in the exceptionally rare circumstances where involving parents would constitute a significant risk of harm to the child), including any clinical advice that is available and how to address wider vulnerabilities such as the risk of bullying. - Herne Bay Junior School recognises risks can be compounded where children who are LGBT lack a trusted adult with whom they can be open.
+LGBT is included within our Relationships Education/ Relationship and Sex Education and Health Education curriculum and our staff will endeavour to reduce the additional barriers faced and provide a safe space for children to speak out or share any concerns.

-5.8 Children who are privately fostered
+5.9 Children who are privately fostered

 - Private fostering occurs when a child under the age of 16 (under 18 for children with a disability) is provided with care and accommodation by a person who is not a parent, person with parental responsibility for them or a relative in their own home.
 A child is not privately fostered if the person caring for and accommodating them has done so for less than 28 days and does not intend to do so for longer.
-Such arrangements may come to the attention of our staff through the normal course of their interaction, and promotion of learning activities, with children. - Where private fostering arrangements come to the attention of the school, we must notify Kent Integrated Childrens Services in line with the local KSCMP arrangements in order to allow the local authority to check the arrangement is suitable and safe for the child.
+Such arrangements may come to the attention of our staff through the normal course of their interaction, and promotion of learning activities, with children. - Where private fostering arrangements come to the attention of the school we must notify Kent Integrated Childrens Services in line with the local KSCMP arrangements in order to allow the local authority to check the arrangement is suitable and safe for the child.